Defense in Depth: Securing Databases

 Author’s Note: Our Defense In Depth series will demonstrate how over the past several years Corso Systems has helped companies implement security.
 The series includes relatively easy best practices like ensuring your systems are secured with user accounts, network segmentation with Firewalls to reduce the flow of traffic to only what is necessary to move between each part of your operation.
 We will also discuss more complex technologies such as threat detection, and backups/disaster recovery so you can get back up and running even in the worst case scenarios.

-As the importance of databases grows for manufacturing facilities and critical infrastructure it is imperative to take a security minded approach to your databases as part of your overall manufacturing technology stack.
+As databases become increasingly important for manufacturing facilities and critical infrastructure, it is imperative to take a security minded approach to them as part of your overall manufacturing technology stack.

-This post focuses on securing databases, both from a user authentication perspective and a data integration perspective.
+This post will focus on securing databases, both from a user authentication perspective and a data integration perspective.

 Database User Security